-5.2.2 Policies and/or protocols must exist relating to Fire and Safety Procedures, Hazardous Materials and Waste Management, Infection Control and Medical Emergency Procedures.
-Such policies and/or protocols must be consistent with related elements of the didactic program, related regulation, legislation and by-laws of the various jurisdictions and must be readily available for the faculty members, staff and students.
+5.2.2 Policies and/or protocols must also exist relating to Fire and Safety Procedures, Hazardous Materials and Waste Management, Infection Control and Medical Emergency Procedures.
+Such policies and/or protocols must be consistent with related elements of the didactic program, related regulation, legislation and by-laws of the various jurisdictions and must be readily available for faculty members, staff and students.
 Mechanisms must be in place to monitor compliance of these policies and protocols by faculty members, staff and students.

-Provide as an appendix to this section, copies of the policies and/or protocols outlined in 5.2.2.
-Describe how these policies and/or protocols are monitored for faculty members, staff and students.
+Provide as an appendix, copies of the policies and/or protocols outlined in 5.2.2.
+Describe how these policies and/or protocols are monitored for both faculty members and students.